Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Scarves are a travel staple and a great wardrobe choice for traveling in Canada.
 They act as an accessory to your outfit and are super comfortable for an added layer of warmth.
 Top that off with a good toque and appropriate gloves for the season.
 It’s three simple things that can make you so much warmer.

 They’re all wonderful to have readily available on those wintery days.
 Our favorite part about these three items is they take up little to no room in your luggage.
-We always recommend these items for cool weather destinations.
+We always recommend these items for cold weather destinations.

-Parka
+Parka (Winter Only)

 On those freezing days, we reach for our large down parka jackets.
 If you’re visiting Banff in the winter, a warm jacket is the one thing you do not want to forget.
 They’re bulky and tough to pack, so we always wear ours on the plane.

-Base Layer
+Base Layer (Winter)

 Footwear In The Canadian Rockies

 I could write dozens of articles on the best shoes for hiking.
-Truthfully there are a ton of variables when it comes to footwear.
+Truthfully, there are a ton of variables when it comes to footwear.
 Things to consider are terrain, fit, style, and intended use.
 I have several different options for footwear for the trail, and I choose based on the day.

 You should also be cognizant of your body’s health.
 Do you have previous injuries, or are you prone to ankle rolls?
 If you need extra support, do not hesitate to choose the best option for yourself.
 For most, these will be high-ankle boots.